Azure-Samples/Microchip-PIC-IoT-Wx/README.md

  Once the PIC-IoT connection to Azure has been verified in the previous section, the device can be monitored & controlled using Microsoft's Azure IoT Explorer.
 The Azure IoT Explorer is a graphical tool for interacting with and testing your IoT device on Azure.
 View [this document](https://docs.microsoft.com/azure/iot-pnp/howto-install-iot-explorer#install-azure-iot-explorer) for more details.

 1. Connect Azure IoT Explorer to IoT Hub by providing your IoT Hub’s connection string.

-    From the Azure Portal: click on your IoT Hub &gt;Shared access polices &gt; iothubowner &gt; connection string-primary key &gt; Copy to clipboard
+From the Azure Portal: click on your IoT Hub &gt; Shared access polices &gt; iothubowner &gt; connection string-primary key &gt; Copy to clipboard

     <img src=".//media/image30.png" style="width:2in;height:4in" alt="A screenshot of a cell phone Description automatically generated" />